code-yeongyu/east-detector-socket-wrapper/README.md

 ### Introduction

 This is a socket wrapper of <https://github.com/argman/EAST>.
 Download required files from above repository, and then place it at the root of this project.
+Big thanks to [Insung Park][https://github.com/insung3511/] for giving me advices about openCV.

 ### Installation